Explainable deep-learning detection of microplastic fibers via polarization-resolved holographic microscopy: Introduction

-In particular, deep neural networks have been implemented, providing enhanced microplastic classification capabilities.
-Convolutional neural network (CNN)–based models were successfully used to distinguish microplastics from organic materials and to classify microplastics using Raman spectra \cite{Lee2023Automatic, Zhang2023A}.
-Furthermore, various CNN models \cite{Gkioxari2017Mask, Akkajit2023Comparative} have been applied to classify images of large marine microplastics \cite{Han2023Deep}.
-Finally, deep learning has been combined with digital holography, to overcome its limited specificity, yielding improved classification performance by exploiting raw interference patterns \cite{Zhu2021Microplastic} as well as reconstructed amplitude and phase masks through image fusion techniques \cite{Russo2024Deep}.
+In particular, deep neural networks have been implemented for enhanced microplastic classification {using multimodal features that combine morphological and chemical data \cite{Takahashi2023}, for shape-based classification from scanning electron microscopy images \cite{Shi2022}, and for classification from holograms via a zero-shot learning approach \cite{Zhu2022}.
+They have also been used to distinguish microplastics from organic materials and to classify microplastics using Raman spectra \cite{Lee2023Automatic, Zhang2023A}.} Other convolutional neural network models \cite{Gkioxari2017Mask, Akkajit2023Comparative} have been applied to classify images of large marine microplastics \cite{Han2023Deep}. {Recently, specialized architectures like vision transformers exploiting polarization images were also implemented \cite{Guo2026}.} Finally, deep learning has been combined with digital holography, to overcome its limited specificity, yielding improved classification performance by exploiting raw interference patterns \cite{Zhu2021Microplastic} as well as reconstructed amplitude and phase masks through image fusion techniques \cite{Russo2024Deep}.

-In this work, we present non-destructive label-free MFF classification using a deep neural network with unprecedented accuracy.
-In particular, we analyze four types of common synthetic MFFs, including polyamide 6 (PA 6), polyethylene terephthalate (PET), polyamide 6.6 (PA6.6), polypropylene (PP), and two types of common natural MFFs (cotton and wool) under polarization-resolved digital holographic microscope.
-The retrieved eigen-parameters are calculated from the measured polarization Jones matrix of the sample and related to the MFF geometry.
-Set of such quantities compose features used for the subsequent classification pipeline.
-We show that these features enable efficient classification with the deep neural network, achieving 97\% accuracy, thus outperforming common machine learning classifiers.
-Furthermore, we provide explainability analysis using SHAP framework to identify the polarization and statistical features most dominant for the classification performance.
+In this work, we present a non-destructive label-free {material-specific MFF classification method based on a deep neural network that uses only polarization-derived features, achieving} unprecedented accuracy.
+In particular, we analyze four types of common synthetic MFFs, including polyamide 6 (PA 6), polyethylene terephthalate (PET), polyamide 6.6 (PA6.6), polypropylene (PP), and two types of common natural MFFs (cotton and wool) using polarization-resolved digital holographic microscope.
+The retrieved eigen-parameters calculated from the measured polarization Jones matrix of the sample are related to the MFF geometry. {The resulting set of quantities forms the feature space used in the subsequent classification pipeline}.
+We show that these {polarization-based} features enable efficient classification with the {fully-connected} deep neural network, achieving an accuracy of 96.7\% accuracy {and demonstrating that deep learning with a large, overparameterized network can be successfully applied to small real-world microfiber datasets, outperforming the current state of the art.
+Furthermore, we provide the first explainability analysis of a deep learning model in this application by employing the} SHAP framework to identify the polarization and statistical features {that most strongly contribute to classification performance}.